Yu-Dylan/Yu-Dylan.github.io/content/pages/home.md

 - *The Great Gatsby*, F. Scott Fitzgerald
 - *A Series of Unfortunate Events*, Lemony Snicket (series)
 - *You and Your Research*, Richard Hamming
-- "On Writing Well", William Zinsser
+- *On Writing Well*, William Zinsser

 I don't read much these days but on my list are: